-Still in stealth mode, Duffel raises $21.5m in Series A from Benchmark for its travel platform – TechCrunch
+Still in stealth mode, Duffel raises $21.5M in Series A from Benchmark for its travel platform – TechCrunch

 Ophelia Brown, founder of Blossom Capital, said: “Duffel has been clear on its vision to improve the travel experience for everyone from day one.
 This is a great example of the way that European founders are becoming more ambitious than ever before.”

-The market is waiting with baited-breath to find out if Duffel’s stellar fund-raising capabilities can eventually match the claims made for the product.
+The market is waiting with bated breath to find out if Duffel’s stellar fundraising capabilities can eventually match the claims made for the product.